-W kayakers usually report excellent performance of their boats under wind, mainly because tracks better than other kayaks and canoes, and it offers various means for power-paddling and counter-affecting the wind.
+Wavewalk kayakers report excellent performance under wind, mainly because tracks better than other kayaks and canoes, and it offers various means for power-paddling and counter-affecting the wind.

 Here are some tips that can improve your W kayak’s performance when you’re paddling in strong wind:

 1. Paddle only in the Riding Position, which is the optimal posture for power and balancing, and lean a bit forward, with your knees lower than your hips – That would give you extra power.

 2. Paddle from the middle of the cockpit, as much as possible –